japila-books/spark-sql-internals/docs/spark-sql-catalyst-QueryPlan.md

 A `QueryPlan` is *unresolved* if the column names have not been verified and column types have not been looked up in the link:spark-sql-Catalog.adoc[Catalog].

 [[expressions]]
-A `QueryPlan` has zero, one or more link:spark-sql-Expression.adoc[Catalyst expressions].
+A `QueryPlan` has zero, one or more link:expressions/Expression.md[Catalyst expressions].

 NOTE: `QueryPlan` is a tree of operators that have a tree of expressions.